Identification of Incomplete Preferences: Illustration: Judicial Elections in Ohio

-We implement the methods described in previous sections using data on voting.
-Specifically, we use precinct-level data obtained from the Ohio Board of Elections for the 2018 midterm elections in Lorain county, and focus on the two races for Justice of the Supreme Court of Ohio.\footnote{Since this paper deals with identification, we treat estimators as population lever quantities and leave the statistical issues for future research.} We focus on one county because it consists of a relatively homogeneous population.
+We implement the methods described in previous sections using data on voting.\footnote{Other papers estimated partially identified parameters in the context of voting.
+For example, \cite{KawaiWtanabe2013} estimate a model of strategic voting and quantify the impact it has on election outcomes. \cite{IaryczowerShiShum2018} estimate the effect of deliberation on collective choices in the context of criminal cases decided in the US courts of appeals.
+Both papers adopt set estimation as a result of multiple equilibria.} Specifically, we use precinct-level data obtained from the Ohio Board of Elections for the 2018 midterm elections in Lorain county, and focus on the two races for Justice of the Supreme Court of Ohio.\footnote{Since this paper deals with identification, we treat estimators as population level quantities and leave the statistical issues for future research.} We focus on one county to illustrate our results because it consists of a relatively homogeneous population.
 Election data fits our framework in many respects, the main one being that individuals' choices are not observable and one can only observe the share received by each candidate.
 The data from Ohio is also interesting because the candidates' order on the ballot varies from precinct to precinct.
-This change of order provides a good example of an instrumental variable.
-A full description of the data on Ohio 2018 midterm elections is in Appendix \ref{Data} including an explanation how candidates' order on the ballot rotates.
+This change of order provides a potential instrumental variable.
+A full description of the data on Ohio 2018 midterm elections is in Appendix \ref{Data} including explanation of how candidates' order on the ballot rotates.

 In the 2018 midterm elections voters in Ohio participated in eight statewide races.
 In six of these races candidates' party affiliation was listed on the ballot, while in the remaining two it was not.
 The races where no party affiliation was noted on the ballot were the two races for the position of Justice of the Supreme Court of Ohio.
 The candidates had been selected in party-run primaries, and thus were affiliated with a party, but their affiliation was not actually printed on the ballot itself.
 As Table \ref{tab:Lorain_overall} shows, in Lorain county the percentage of voters who refrained from expressing a preference is above 20\% when party affiliation is not listed.
 About 40,000 voters who went to the polls, voted in most state-wide races, did not vote in the two state-wide races where a candidate's party affiliation was not printed on the ballot.\footnote{Similar numbers hold statewide, with more than 800,000 voters not voting in the races for Justice of the Supreme Court after having gone to the polls.} This is an example of what is sometimes called roll-off voting: fewer votes are cast in down-ballot races.
 It represents a particular form of abstention because the voter has already incurred the costs associated with going to the polls.